chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/TIM/TIM_7PWMOutput/readme.txt

   with 4 different duty cycles (50%, 37.5%, 25% and 12.5%).

   TIM1CLK = SystemCoreClock, Prescaler = 0, TIM1 counter clock = SystemCoreClock
-  SystemCoreClock is set to 180 MHz..
+  SystemCoreClock is set to 180 MHz.

   The objective is to generate 7 PWM signal at 17.57 KHz:
     - TIM1_Period = (SystemCoreClock / 17570) - 1